 I have been a creator all my life in a multitude of mediums including oil, fiber, and photography.
 I have a need to make things and get my hands dirty.
 Additionally, I am passionate about skiing and anything old.
 Also, I love being outdoors.

-Ten years ago for Christmas I bought my husband the first two antique skiers in what has now become an extensive collection of over 70 antique toy skiers from the dawn of skiing (1930's-40's) that I have used in this photo series of skiers in the mountains.
-This photo project was born in my backyard a few years ago, but I realized it needed a much bigger stage.
-This past year I brought some of my collection with me skiing and photographed them on site at some of my favorite mountain resorts all over the country.
+Ten years ago for Christmas I bought my husband the first two antique skiers in what has now become an extensive collection of over 100 antique toy skiers from the dawn of skiing (1930's-40's) that I have used as the basis for my current work shown here in Hooey Mountain.
+These last two years, I packed up some of my collection and began photographing them on site at some of my favorite mountain resorts all over the country.

 I am so happy to be sharing these images and hope they bring you the same joy they bring me.

 Specific to my Hooey Mountain work, below is some more info about their presence.

 My recent venture in the art world is and has been based on a photo series of my extensive collection of over 100 antique toy skiers from the dawn of skiing (1930’s and 40’s).
 The images are taken in snow, high in the mountains at ski resorts across the country, not photoshopped to appear on location.
 This work showcases the beauty of mountain landscapes with a wink of whimsy designed to draw the viewer in and surprise and delight.
 I love working at that intersections of time and nature and forcing the viewer to question what is real.
 In the last six months, I have expanded on that original photo series by creating new work as my world was upended.
 These new works explore what it means to be a skier (or human) during a global pandemic, social unrest, and global warming.
 It asks the question if what you are seeing is real.
 This work brings order to chaos and adds additional layers to the experience of my vintage toy images.
 In a year which is proving to be challenging for so many, my art is fresh and brings much needed joy during these uncertain times.